-This is not to say that I hear a lot of people blaming their stupid behavior on their alcohol consumption (at least not in my age range.
-For younger readers, this is probably still a thing), but they don’t have to.
+This doesn’t prevent people from using alcohol as an excuse.
 Alcohol is designed to make you do dumb shit that you wouldn’t otherwise do.
 The problem is that many people drink with the intention of getting to the point where they will act in a way that is destructive.

-Back in my drinking days I used to say “95% of my personal problems are started or agitated while I’m drinking”.
+I used to say “95% of my problems are started or agitated while drunk”.
 I was basically acknowledging that my interpersonal life would immediately improve if I didn’t drink (see point 1).
 While it’s embarrassing to me that at one point this was acceptable, they say that admitting you have a problem is the first step.

 Most People Can’t Stop Drinking

 It’s not because they have a drinking problem.
 It’s because most people are products of their environment, rather than trying to make their environment a product of themselves.
-The environment most of us are brought up in makes alcohol a regular part of life.
+Alcohol is a regular part of the typical environment.
 Most people have no idea how to socialize without it.

 They know all the dangers, the risks, and pain of a hangover, but most people will never step outside of their comfort zone.
-Not drinking is a lot like not eating refined carbohydrates or exercising everyday: everyone knows the benefits and wants them, but 70 percent of American’s are obese.
+Everyone knows the benefits and wants them, but 70 percent of American’s are obese.

 Alcohol Makes You Waste a Lot of Time Where You Least Expect It

 There are some people you don’t actually like.
-You don’t actively hate them, but were it not for the fact that you drink together or use “getting drinks” as an excuse to hangout, you wouldn’t talk to them.
+You don’t hate them but were it not for drinking, you wouldn’t talk to them.

-One of my reasons for quitting drinking was because I didn’t have the time to invest in it.
+One of my reasons for not drinking was because I didn’t have the time to invest in it.
 By extension, this makes me acutely aware of any attempts to waste my time.
-No matter how you decide who you spend time with, it is important that you spend time with people who are equally invested in you.
+It doesn’t matter who you spend time with.
+What’s important is spending time with people who matter.
 I find that removing alcohol from my life has simultaneously removed some people while adding others.

 Non-Alcoholic Beer is Fantastic

 I genuinely enjoy the taste of some alcoholic beverages—specifically beer and wine.
-The latter has much to be desired in its non-alcoholic version but the former has a lot of options.
-In fact, every German beer has a non-alcoholic equivalent and some of them are so good that you don’t know you aren’t consuming alcohol until the third drink and your better judgement is still intact.
+Non-alcoholic wine doesn’t offer much, but non-alcoholic beer has a lot of options.
+In fact, every German beer has a non-alcoholic equivalent.
+Some are so good that you don’t know you aren’t consuming alcohol until the third drink with your better judgement.

 What is also really interesting is that most places carry a non-alcoholic beer.
-This was the biggest surprise to me, as prior to giving up alcohol I believed it was a specialty item of sorts that most places didn’t have.
-As long as you tip normally (and I always tip at least above normally), then I think bars are more than happy to have a person buy non-alcoholic beer.
+This was a big surprise to me.
+Prior to giving up alcohol, I didn’t think most places carried a brand.
+As long as you tip normally, bars are happy to have a person buy non-alcoholic beer.
 It’s one less person likely to act like an asshole.
-They assume you’re probably just the designated driver.
 It’s a win-win for everyone.